Bestbynature/Morse-Code-Interpreter/README.md

 # 📖 [Morse Code Interpreter] <a name="about-project"></a>

-**[Morse Code Interpreter]()** is built with react using create-react-app.
-It essentially displays a list of countries and few other details about each country and allows users to view more details about each country.
-Other pages are also accessible with routers.
+**[Morse Code Interpreter]()** is a project that offers a set of algorithms and functions that can convert Morse code sequences into readable text, enabling users to easily decode messages transmitted in this classic communication format.

 ## 🛠 Built With <a name="built-with"></a>